Technical Assistance & Training

 Technical assistance and training is the heartbeat of our work at AIANTA

-Our annual American Indian Tourism Conference is an opportunity for tribes to build their cultural tourism capacity.
-From how to work with international media to reaching domestic tourists and using data to tell compelling stories, our conference trainings cover everything a tribe needs to develop and sustain its own cultural tourism destination.
+The conference provides an opportunity for tribes to build their cultural tourism capacity.
+From working with the international media to reaching domestic tourists, the line up of seminars and presentations cover everything tribes need to develop and sustain their own cultural tourism programming.

 Upon successful completion of the six courses, students receive a Professional Certificate in Cultural Heritage Tourism from The George Washington University School of Business.
 This is a non-credit, non- degree program.